-- 18.1.
 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
-This includes images of pupils themselves if they are under the age of 18. - 18.2.
-Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety. - 18.3.
-If the incident meets the threshold it may be necessary to refer to the police in a timely manner.
+This includes images of pupils themselves if they are under the age of 18.

+Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
+We will also use the guidelines for responding to incidents, as set out in:
-19. Peer on Peer Abuse

-19.1.
+Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+The DSL will inform parents/carers of any incidents.

+21. Child on Child Abuse, including sexual violence and sexual harassment.

 Carrington Junior School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse.
+We recognise that some safeguarding concerns can occur via child on child abuse.